 Begin by assessing your energy levels.
 Do you wake up feeling groggy or heavy-headed?
 Do you feel sleepy (or worse, fall asleep) at inappropriate times, such as during a meeting or in front of the TV?
 Does your energy slump significantly after lunch?
 When you feel sleepy during the day, does the impulse feel almost uncontrollable?
 If the answer to most or all of these questions is yes, your sleep quality isn’t as good as it could be.
 But don’t worry – it’s solvable!

 Three main factors that affect sleep are your mental and physical health and the sleeping environment.
-Listed to the right are a series of statements to help you assess your lifestyle and overall wellbeing.
+Listed below are a series of statements to help you assess your lifestyle and overall wellbeing.
 Any you tick can impair your ability to sleep properly, and it’s a good idea to prioritise these in starting on any sleep improvement programme.
 Then look at all the other areas and take steps to address those too.

 Monitor your progress in a journal by your bed by noting how long it takes to fall asleep (do this in the morning), how long and how well you sleep, and how you feel on waking.